-Departments that are subject to incidents involving the various ethanol-blended fuels found on highway incidents or at storage facilities should strongly consider converting to AR-AFFF foam concentrates or develop a means of having a cache of AR-AFFF foam readily available.
-When purchasing foam, ensure it is Underwriters Laboratory (UL) certified to remain compliant with NFPA standards.

-Significant amounts of AR foam may be required for successful incident management.
-If your emergency response plan involves relying on mutual aid, and mutual aid assets, be sure to confirm what type of aid will be provided, what firefighting resources are available and what type of foam concentrate is being used.

-The mixing of different brands of foam can potentially hinder the desired outcome and efficiency anticipated in which to be performed.
-It is imperative that departments verify the compatibility of the foams with their mutual aid partners.
+Departments that are subject to incidents involving the various blends of fuels found on highway incidents or at storage facilities should strongly consider converting to AR foam concentrates or develop a means of having a cache of AR foam readily available.
+When purchasing foam, ensure it is Underwriters Laboratory (UL) certified in order remain compliant with NFPA standards.
+Significant amounts of AR foam may be required.
+If your emergency response plan involves relaying on mutual aid, and mutual aid assets, be sure to confirm what type of aid will be provided and what firefighting resources are available.
+The mixing of different brands of foam can potentially hinder the desired outcome and efficiency in which to be performed, it is imperative that departments verify the compatibility of the foams with their mutual aid.
 Also be sure to train emergency responders to use these assets.